finos/FDC3/docs/agent-bridging/ref/findInstances.md

 A Desktop Agent's [`findInstances`](../../api/ref/DesktopAgent#findinstances) API call should return an empty array for known applications and [`ResolveError.NoAppsFound`](../../api/ref/Errors#resolveerror) for unknown apps.
 Hence, if a findInstances request is received through bridging for a known app with no instances then a normal response should be returned with an empty array.
 The bridge should add the responding agent to the `sources` array in the collated response as this is a valid response.
 If the application is not known to the agent an error response should be used instead with the `ResolveError.NoAppsFound` message and the responding Desktop Agent should be added to the `meta.errorSources` of the bridge response.

-In the event that all agents returned an error response, then the bridge will also return an error response, which I in turn passed back to the calling application.
-However, if any agent returned a valid response (including with an empty array) then the application was known, but has no instances, resulting in an empty array being returned to the calling application.
+In the event that all agents returned an error response, then the bridge will also return an error response, which is passed back to the calling application.
+However, if any agent returned a valid response (including with an empty array) then the application was known, but had no instances, resulting in an empty array being returned to the calling application.
 E.g.

 ```javascript